Office of Personnel Management

 5/09

-OPM is set to launch a rebranded version of the formerly-named AutoRIF software for automating the process of designating staff in mass layoffs that also includes a new web interface.
+OPM is reportedly poised to launch a rebranded version of the formerly-named AutoRIF software for automating the process of designating staff for mass layoffs.
+It was modernized and given a web interface by DOGE engineer Riccardo Biasini.

 5/09